Blog

 Instead of free-feeding, transition your adult cat to “meal feeding”:

-• Measure strictly: Use a kitchen scale (grams) rather than a measuring cup for dry food, as cups are notoriously inaccurate.
+- Measure precisely: Use a kitchen scale (grams) rather than a measuring cup for dry food.
+Cups are notoriously inaccurate for calorie-dense kibble.

-• Divide the portions: Divide their total daily calorie allowance into two, three, or even four small meals.
-Cats have very small stomachs, only about the size of a ping-pong ball when empty.
-They digest small, frequent meals much better than one massive meal.
+- Divide the portions: Split the daily calorie allowance into two, three, or four small meals.
+Cats have small stomachs — roughly the size of a ping-pong ball when empty.
+They handle small, frequent meals better than a single large one.

-• Use Food Puzzles: For dry food, throw away the bowl completely.
+- Use food puzzles: For dry food, consider ditching the bowl entirely.
 Put their kibble inside interactive puzzle feeders or treat balls.
-This forces the cat to use their brain and expend physical energy to “hunt” for their food, drastically slowing down their eating speed and providing critical mental enrichment.
+This forces the cat to work for their food, slowing down eating and providing mental enrichment.

 Conclusion

-Determining how much to feed your cat requires ten minutes of math, but it pays off with years of extended, healthy life.
-Stop relying on the vague instructions printed on the side of the bag, which are designed to sell more food, not optimize individual health.
-Calculate their RER, measure their portions precisely, ditch the free-feeding bowl, and watch your cat transform into a leaner, more active, and significantly healthier companion.
+Determining how much to feed your cat takes about ten minutes of math, but it pays dividends in years of better health.
+Stop relying on the vague instructions on the bag, which are designed to sell food, not optimize individual health.
+Calculate their RER, measure their portions, drop the free-feeding bowl, and watch your cat become leaner, more active, and healthier for it.